Section Four - Putting it all Together: An Example

 - the average age of the city by census block

-Using the GIS, you are able to accomplish several tasks:
+Using GIS, you are able to accomplish several tasks:

-- locating to parcels where the old and young reside.
-Statistically, families who take care of young children or elderly parents call the ambulance more often than families consisting of members in their late teens through mid-fourties.
-Placing an ambulance bay downtown in the hip, young area does not serve the local population as well as placing it where retirement homes or day cares are located.
+- locating parcels where the old and young reside.
+Statistically, families who take care of young children or elderly parents call the ambulance more often than families consisting of members in their late teens through mid-forties.
+Placing an ambulance bay downtown in the hip, young area does not serve the local population as well as placing it where retirement homes or daycares are located.
 However, like all things in GIS, there is no perfect location, nor do families of equal age live near each other exclusively.
 We are limited to statistical generalizations.

 - the number of calls per ambulance bay.
-When you know the traffic for a bay, you know how much work is expected of each one, and when you examine the change is age demographics (as the average age of an area is a variant factor),
+When you know the traffic for a bay, you know how much work is expected of each one, and when you examine the change in age demographics (as the average age of an area is a variant factor).